Terradue/doc-tep-geohazards/source/tutorials/SNAPPING.rst

 	4

-| :memo: **NOTE**
-| By increasing the number of range and azimuth patches higher parallelization is achieved, beneficial in reducing the processing time of a wide area.
+..
+NOTE:: By increasing the number of range and azimuth patches higher parallelization is achieved, beneficial in reducing the processing time of a wide area.
 By setting both patch numbers to 1, the entire AOI is processed as a single patch.

 - Set the **Reference Radius** value to define radius (in meters) around the reference point coordinates (default Inf).

 	Inf

-| :memo: **NOTE**
-| By using the default value (set to infinite), the entire area is considered when referencing the PSI measurements.
+..
+NOTE:: By using the default value (set to infinite), the entire area is considered when referencing the PSI measurements.
 In that case, the average motion over the whole AOI is set to zero.
 This avoids dependencies to a single point and mitigates the effect of the reference point atmospheric noise.
 Please note that if the **Reference Radius** is kept to default, the selection of reference point coordinates (Reference Lon and Reference Lat parameters) is not affecting the PSI results.
 If a radius value is inserted (in meters), processing shall succeed only when at least one PS point is identified within the defined extent.